 Question: In the state of Wisconsin, what is the difference between a ticket for imprudent and unreasonable speeding and a regular speeding ticket?
-I’m trying to figure out why I got an imprudent ticket compare to just a speeding ticket.
-Also, how long will the offense stay on my record and how many points will be assessed?
-Finally, how could it affect my car insurance rates?
+I’m trying to figure out why I got an imprudent ticket compared to just a speeding ticket.
+How long will the offense stay on my record?
+How many points will be assessed?
+How could it affect my car insurance rates?

 Answer: Imprudent and unreasonable driving is used in a some states, such as Wisconsin, New York and Maine, to describe the behavior of a driver an officer perceives as not taking due care (ensuring the safety of yourself and others on the roadway).
 This can include actions such as speeding or careless driving.

 One main difference between a regular run-of-the-mill speeding ticket and one for imprudent and unreasonable speed is that for the latter state law doesn’t assert limits of how fast a vehicle must be traveling for the driver to be cited.
 It’s up to the discretion of the law enforcement officer to determine which type of ticket to give a driver.

 Some theories as to why the officer wrote this type of ticket:

 - The officer thought you were traveling at an unsafe speed or driving unreasonably, but not enough to be considered reckless driving.

 - You were driving too fast for the conditions; for instance, it was raining.

 - The officer didn’t know your exact speed, but could tell you were driving above the stated speed limit so issued this type of ticket and didn’t list the mph of your vehicle.

 - The officer could have been cutting you a break.
 If you were going well over the speed limit, such as 20 mph over, an imprudent speeding ticket results in fewer points on your driving record.